colll78/cardano-lightning/docs/adrs/minimal-lifecycle.md

 However, it introduces additional complexities into the script.
 Naively implemented, it would introduce the potential of double satisfaction attacks.

-We may revisit this in future.
+We may revisit this in the future.

 ### Considered Alternatives

 #### De-threading pending cheques

-We contemplated splitting the pending cheques into a separate thread.
+We contemplated splitting the pending cheques into a separate threads on separate utxos similarly to BLN.
 There are some advantages to this.

 It compounds the problem of min ada - which exists for single thread, but becomes 40 times worse if, say, locked cheques must be split off into their own